ealush/vest/website/docs/writing_your_suite/including_and_excluding/omitWhen.md

 ## Differences from `skipWhen`

-When using `skipWhen` the tests within the block will be skipped, but will still be counted against `isValid`.
-When using `omitWhen`, the tests within the block will be omitted, and will not be counted against `isValid`.

-This also means that the validation message of a test, enclosed by `omitWhen`, is omitted from the suite result if the condition for the `omitWhen` is true.
-It is unlike the `skipWhen` modifier which caches the validation message of an enclosed test if the test was skipped.
+Unlike `skipWhen`, tests omitted using `omitWhen` are not counted against `isValid`.
+Additionally, any validation message of an omitted test will be excluded from the suite result if the condition for the `omitWhen` is true.

 ## Params